 Sexual harassment is a form of discrimination.
-It includes (without limitation) unwelcome sexual advances, requests for sexual favors and other actions of a sexually offensive nature where submission to such actions is implicitly or explicitly a condition of employment, is a basis for employment decisions, could interfere with work performance or could create an intimidating, hostile or offensive work environment.
-Displaying posters, calendars or other sexually suggestive materials and sexually offensive comments, even if intended as jokes, may also constitute sexual harassment.
+It includes (without limitation) unwelcome sexual advances, requests for sexual favors, and other actions of a sexually offensive nature where submission to such actions is implicitly or explicitly a condition of employment, is a basis for employment decisions, could interfere with work performance or could create an intimidating, hostile, or offensive work environment.
+Displaying posters, calendars, or other sexually suggestive materials and sexually offensive comments, even if intended as jokes, may also constitute sexual harassment.

 Employees are required to take training to recognize prohibited harassment and discrimination.
 Any employee who experiences or witnesses such behavior is expected to immediately report the incident so that the company can take action.
-Refer to AVANGRID's Sexual Harassment Prevention Policy for more information.
-Reports may be directed to a supervisor, a member of senior management, a Human Resources representative, the Compliance Division or the company's Helpline.
+Refer to Avangrid's Sexual Harassment Prevention Policy for more information.
+Reports may be directed to a supervisor, a member of senior management, a People and Organization (formerly known as Human Resources) representative, the Compliance Unit, or the company's Helpline.